MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfcreateplaceholders.md

 ### -param BaseDirectoryPath [in]

-Local directory path under which placeholders are created.
+Path to the local directory in which the placeholders are created.
+This path must be under the sync root of the provider.

-Note that this directory must be the immediate parent directory of the placeholders being created.
-For example, if the sync root of the provider is c:\SyncRoot and a placeholder is being created in a child directory of the sync root such as c:\SyncRoot\ChildDir, then BaseDirectoryPath = c:\SyncRoot\ChildDir.

 ### -param PlaceholderArray [in, out]